 This park has an extensive trail system.
 Trails range from easy, family-friendly walks to challenging treks that lead deep into the heart of the park.
 Along the way, you may spot the iconic bighorn sheep clinging to steep cliffs or pass a prairie dog town.
 You must do the park’s scenic Badlands Loop Road, adding a side trip down Sage Creek Rim Road.
 There are countless viewpoints for you to appreciate that are awe-inspiring.
 Most you can either enjoy from the comfort of your vehicle, but we found it best to get out and see it all.

-What I found to be the most sensational were the vibrant bands of exposed sediment we first saw on the Notch Trail.
-These layers tell the story of millions of years of geological history and, for me, were the most striking feature of this park.
-Climbing to the top of the rope ladder, the colors became increasingly more dramatic as pastel rocks make up these stunning cliffs stretch out as far as the eye can see.
-Bands of brilliant gold gave way to stripes of fiery orange, which then blended seamlessly into veins of rich burgundy and plum.
-The colors constantly change with the light as the day progresses.
+What I found most sensational were the vibrant bands of exposed sediment along the Notch Trail.
+These layers tell the story of millions of years of geological history and, for me, are the park’s most striking feature.
+As I climbed to the top of the rope ladder, the colors grew even more dramatic.
+Pastel-hued rocks stretched endlessly across the cliffs, with bands of brilliant gold giving way to fiery oranges, which then blended into veins of deep burgundy and plum.
+The colors seemed to shift and shimmer with the changing light throughout the day, creating an ever-changing masterpiece carved by time.

 Overview: Theodore Roosevelt National Park is indeed one of the most underrated gems in the National Park system.
 The raw beauty of the North Dakota Badlands just blew me away.
 Spread out over three distinct units, the park encompasses more than 70,000 acres of untamed wilderness.
 The South Unit near Medora is the most popular and therefore the most crowded.
 Exploring the Elkhorn Ranch Unit allows you to walk in Roosevelt’s footsteps and see where his homestead once stood.
 The least crowded and by far our favorite was the North unit near Watson.
 You must visit each to truly appreciate this park.
 Theodore Roosevelt National Park is sure to leave a lasting impression.

-Our Favorite Memory in Theodore Roosevelt National Park
+Our Favorite Midwest Memory in Theodore Roosevelt National Park

 Note: the mosquitoes here are ferocious.
 Bring bug spray and a bug cover for your head and hands.

-Best things to Do: An Isle Royale visit takes some planning.
-Most visitors arrive via the Windigo or Rock Harbor.
-Both are a jumping off point with limited facilities.
-Each has a visitor center, camp store, lodge or housekeeping cabins, a restaurant-Greenstone Grill, and a giftshop.
-At the marina are kayak and canoe rentals and water taxis transport to other island drop-offs.
-A true a hiker’s paradise, this park boast over 165 miles of natural trails.
-In fact, you may never see another human the entire time on the trail.
+Best things to do: Visiting Isle Royale requires a bit of planning.
+Most visitors arrive via Windigo or Rock Harbor, each serving as a jumping-off point with limited facilities.
+Both locations offer a visitor center, camp store, lodge or housekeeping cabins, a restaurant (the Greenstone Grill), and a gift shop.
+At the marinas, you’ll find kayak and canoe rentals, and water taxis provide transport to other island drop-off points.
+A true hiker’s paradise, Isle Royale boasts over 165 miles of natural trails, where solitude is almost guaranteed — you may go the entire day without encountering another person on the path.

-Our Favorite Memory in Isle Royale National Park
+Our Favorite Memory: Finding Hidden Gems in Isle Royale National Park

-Before leaving from Rock Harbor, we took a boat sightseeing tour on the MV Sandy around Scoville and Blake Points to see the sunset.
+Before leaving Rock Harbor, we took a boat sightseeing tour on the MV Sandy around Scoville and Blake Points to see the sunset.
 At this park, I have to say the sunrises and sunsets are incredible.
-Early in the morning, a short hike to Tobin harbor, it was so calming watching the waves gently lapping on the rocks, listening to the echo of the loons.
-I know most would say seeing a moose was what the island is renowned for (wolves too).
+Early in the morning, a short hike to Tobin Harbor.
+It was so calming watching the waves gently lapping on the rocks, listening to the echo of the loons.
+I know most would say that seeing a moose is what the island is renowned for (wolves too).
 But I have seen many moose on our Alaska travels.
 Loons have always been special to me.
 Their lonesome calls always evoke a sense of peace and solitude for me.

 Overview: if you ever find yourself in Minnesota, be sure to visit Voyageurs National Park.
 Filled with amazing crystal-clear waters and boreal forests, this incredible park covers a whopping 218,000 acres.
 This park is a treasure trove of adventure waiting to be explored.
 It’s a place to truly unplug with its breathtaking landscapes filled with natural beauty.
 It’s a haven for many animals, like moose, bears, wolves and bald eagles.
 The park’s rich history and cultural heritage add an extra layer of intrigue to your visit, making it a truly unforgettable experience for all who venture there.
 Don’t miss the chance to experience the wonder of nature at Voyageurs National Park.